Manuel Pinto de Sousa Dantas: The Dantas Bill

 The Dantas Bill began by defining some guidelines for emancipation: by the age of the slave; for the omission of registration; and for the transfer of the slave's legal domicile.
 By setting an upper age limit of 60 for slaves, without providing any type of compensation to owners, whose slaves were then emancipated, it unleashed a wave of protests even before the bill was presented to the Chamber.
 Basing emancipation on the omission of enrollment was apparently harmless.
 But, in fact, by forcing all slaves to be re-registered and identified in detail within a year, it would represent the almost immediate release of all those under the age of fourteen based on the "Law of the free womb".
 Those brought to Brazil after the prohibition of trafficking in 1831, or who were the children of smuggled slaves, were also to be declared free.

 The bill also prohibited change of domicile, thereby preventing provinces such as Ceará and Amazonas from selling black slaves to large centers of slave labor in the southeast of the country.
-One of the biggest innovations however, was the provision of assistance to the those who were freed, through the establishment of agricultural colonies for the unemployed.
+One of the biggest innovations however, was the provision of assistance to those who were freed, through the establishment of agricultural colonies for the unemployed.
 It also determined rules for a gradual transfer of leased land from the State to ex-slaves who would cultivate it, making them its owners.

 With all these bold proposals, the Dantas Bill caused a lot of controversy.
 It divided the liberals and provoked the wrath of conservatives and slavers.
 Facing a motion of no confidence, but with the support of the Emperor, the Dantas Cabinet dissolved the Assembly and called new elections.
 They were the most violent in the history of the Empire, and produced a majority supported by the great slavers.
 Failing to get support, the Dantas Cabinet fell and the Emperor appointed José Antônio Saraiva to deal with the question of slavery.
 Saraiva introduced fundamental changes to the bill, which ended up being approved by a third Cabinet, that of Cotegipe.
 In its final form the Saraiva-Cotegipe Law was much narrower in scope than Sousa Dantas’ original bill.